Supplier Code of Conduct

 IWG expects suppliers to disclose any and all conflicts of interest in any business dealings.
 Suppliers must avoid all conflicts of interest that may adversely influence business relationships.

-Any ownership or beneficial interest in a Supplier’s (including a Supplier’s subcontractors or agents), business by a government official, representative of a political party, or an IWG employee must be declared to IWG prior to entering into any business relationship with us.
+Any ownership or beneficial interest in a supplier (including a supplier’s subcontractors or agents), business by a government official, representative of a political party, or an IWG employee must be declared to IWG prior to entering into any business relationship with us.

 Confidential and Competitor Information

-Suppliers should not attempt to divulge to IWG any non-public competitive information about its competitors obtained illegally and unethically.
-Likewise, IWG’s confidential information must not be shared with any third party including the media unless expressly permitted by us in writing.
+Suppliers must not attempt to divulge to IWG any non-public material information about its competitors obtained illegally or unethically.
+Likewise, IWG’s confidential information or its affiliates must not be shared with any third party including the media unless expressly permitted by IWG in writing.

 Gifts and Entertainment

 IWG strongly discourages gift giving, however, we appreciate that in limited instances, gift-giving (of nominal value) may be customary in some countries and cultures to maintain business relations.
-Gift-giving should occur sparingly and always be legitimate and aligned with IWG’s Code of Conduct.
+Gift-giving should occur sparingly and always be legitimate and aligned with IWG’s Statement of Commitment.

 Sanctions